CodeSeeker99/codeseeker99.github.io/_posts/2021-01-29-your-filename.md

 <h2 style="background-color:black; color:white">DATASET</h2>

 For the blur detection task.
-We will be using the [CERTH Image Blur dataset] (https://pgram.com/dataset/certh-image-blur-dataset/).
+We will be using the [CERTH Image Blur dataset](https://pgram.com/dataset/certh-image-blur-dataset/).
 Originally, this dataset contained more classes, but we will stick to the classfication between natural blur and non-blurred images.
 This is a good sized dataset with over a 1000 images in total.

 For the exposure task.
 We would be using a dataset of my own.
 This is simply a collection of clips from college fests that have been sorted manually.
 [Drive link to dataset](#) (TODO: Add link here).
 I have extracted about 1200 images from these videos to create a dataset with 3 classes.
 Underexposed, Overexposed, and Good frames.